Economic impact of the COVID-19 pandemic in the United Kingdom: Aviation

 From the latter half of January, Heathrow Airport received additional clinical support and tightened surveillance of the three direct flights it receives from Wuhan every week; each were to be met by a Port Health team.
 Later, airlines including British Airways and Ryanair announced a number of flight cancellations for March.

 Regional airline Flybe, already struggling financially, entered administration and ceased operations the following day.
-Having already put some 23,000 workers on furlough, on 28 April British Airways' parent IAG announced a restructuring and redundancy programme that could result in 12,000 BA job redundancies.
+Having already put some 23,000 workers on furlough, on 28 April British Airways' parent IAG announced a restructuring and redundancy programme potentially resulting in 12,000 BA job redundancies.
 EasyJet laid off 4,000 UK-based cabin crew for two months.
 On 5 May, Virgin Atlantic announced it was cutting 3,000 jobs and quitting Gatwick Airport.

 On 25 March, London City Airport temporarily closed.
 Heathrow Airport closed one runway from 6 April, while Gatwick Airport closed one terminal and reduced runway hours.
 Most other UK airports also significantly scaled back operations and put airport expansion plans on hold.

 In May, a 14-day mandatory quarantine period for anyone arriving from outside the UK or Ireland was announced, which was criticised by Airlines UK.
 This excluded those travelling from the Channel Islands, Isle of Man, Ireland and selected occupations.
 If a person arrived and did not have a place to isolate then they would be asked to go into Government accommodation, which they would have to pay for.
 Each nation could decide how they would enforce the new rules.

-On 3 July, the British Government published a full list of counties where quarantine will not apply These countries include Greece, Spain, France and Belgium, this comes into effect from 10 July.
+On 3 July, the British Government published a full list of countries where quarantine will not apply These countries include Greece, Spain, France and Belgium, to come into effect from 10 July.
 Countries such as China, US, Sweden and Portugal are not, meaning arrivals from those have to isolate for 14 days.
 Scotland and Wales are yet to decide whether to ease travel restrictions and described the changes as "shambolic".

-The quarantine rules will also remain in place in Northern Ireland for visitors arriving from outside of the UK and Republic of Ireland.
+The quarantine rules would also remain in place in Northern Ireland for visitors arriving from outside of the UK and Republic of Ireland.

 On 7 October 2020, a new Global Travel Taskforce was announced by the Transport Secretary with the aim of helping international travel return to safe operation.

 On 17 November, United Airlines Flight 14 landed at London Heathrow, the first transatlantic flight where all the passengers had been mandatorily tested and found negative for coronavirus prior to departure at Newark Airport, New York.